manjunath-satyamurthy/Neural-Networks-GUI/README.md

 parameters for a given data set.
 Weka also provides the capability of running the training process in a distributed environment.
-Figure [\[fig:weka\_experimenter\]](images/weka_experimenter){reference-type="ref" reference="fig:weka_experimenter"} is a screenshot from the Weka Experimenter GUI [@TheWekaWorkbench].
+Figure [\[fig:weka\_experimenter\]](images/weka_experimenter){reference-type="ref" reference="fig:weka_experimenter") is a screenshot from the Weka Experimenter GUI [@TheWekaWorkbench].

 #### Workbench